-Bethlehem Voters Approve Proposition 2 to Purchase Farmland
+Bethlehem voters approve Proposition 2 to purchase farmland

-This week Bethlehem residents were able to vote on Proposition 2, which would allow the town to purchase about 307 acres of farmland.
+BETHLEHEM, N.Y.
+(NEWS10) — This week, Bethlehem residents were able to vote on Proposition 2, which would allow the town to purchase about 307 acres of farmland.
 The election resulted in 61% of residents voting yes.

 “I see this referendum as a great opportunity for our community to engage in the discussion and why protecting open space is important,” he said.
 “And 61% of residents show that we overwhelmingly care and are willing to step up and pay for it.”